pranav-ganesh/tp/docs/DeveloperGuide.md

 **Aspect: When import and export should be executed:**

 * **Alternative 1 (current choice):** Always ask for import/export upon startup/exit

     * Pros: Ensures that user will always be using the most updated list.
 This reduces the likelihood of time wasted working on outdated data.

     * Cons: Popups may become annoying if user constantly opens and closes application

-* **Alternative 2:** Separate command to import itself.
+* **Alternative 2:** Separate command to import.

-    * Pros: Less prompts upon startup.
+    * Pros: Fewer prompts upon startup.
 User can import while CMM is running

-    * Cons: User may have forgotten to import the latest excel file and work on a file that was outdated, this will make the user waste a lot of time.
+    * Cons: User may have forgotten to import the latest Excel file and work on a file that was outdated, this will make the user waste a lot of time.

 **Aspect: Types of imports that should be available to users:**

 * **Alternative 1 (current choice):** 3 options : `Add on import` , `Start new with import`, `Don't import`

   * Pros: Provide variety of options of imports.
 CMM will cater to more tasks

   * Cons: More difficult to implement

-* **Alternative 2:** Only allow 2 options : `Add on import` and `dont import` itself.
+* **Alternative 2:** Only allow 2 options : `Add on import` and `dont import`.

   * Pros: Easier to implement

   * Cons: Less flexibility for users